gbdev/pandocs/content/Video_Display.md

 color ID of each pixel, and the second byte specifies the most significant bit.
 In both bytes, bit 7 represents the leftmost pixel, and bit 0 the rightmost.
-For example: let's say you have \$57 \$36 (in this order in memory), which in binary are %01010111 and %00110110.
+For example: let's say you have \$57 \$36 (in this order in memory), which in binary are 01010111 and 00110110.
 To obtain the color ID for the leftmost pixel, you take bit 7 of both bytes: 0, and 0.
-Thus the index is %00 = 0.
+Thus the index is binary 00 = 0.
 For the second pixel, repeat with bit 6: 1, and 0.
-Thus the index is %01 = 1 (remember to flip the order of the bits!).
+Thus the index is binary 01 = 1 (remember to flip the order of the bits!).
 If you repeat the operation you'll find that the IDs for the eight pixels are 0 1 2 3 0 3 3 1.